emanmks/emanmks.github.io/content/pages/about.md

 ---
-title: "About me"
+title: "Who am I?"
 template: "page"
-socialImage: "/media/image-2.jpg"
+socialImage: ""
 ---

-Hi, I am Solaiman Mansyur.
+Hi, I am Solaiman Mansyur: A father of three, a husband and a Software Developer.